 - What you can get paid for (your profession and vocation)

-Discovering your own Ikigai is said to bring fulfilment, happiness and make you live longer.
+Discovering your own Ikigai to bring fulfilment, happiness and make you live longer.
 As a coach or mentor helping your coachee or mentee to identify what they can do to identify or express their Ikigai and how this compares with their current reality of life, can be so insightful.
 So many people are caught in the trap of doing what they feel they have to do in order to support their families, deliver on obligations or make a living!
 Using a solution-focused approach to how their lives would look if they ‘allowed’ themselves to live a life, which converges on these four elements can be a major breakthrough.

 How can a coach or mentor use Ikigai?

 Begin by asking your coachee or mentee some questions.
-Use your own or here are some ideas:
+Use your own, or here are some ideas: